-There is also a range of support available for people with sight conditions to help them into work or remain in work.
+For adults, there is a range of support available for people with sight conditions to help them into work or remain in work.
 Our Sight Loss Advice service can give you further advice and guidance, including information about what your rights at work are, and training and work programmes available.

-Our Sight Loss Advice service can be contacted via our Helpline on 0303 123 9999 and can give you more information about all the support available to children and adults with sight problems.
-You can also find more information on our website rnib.org.uk.
+Our Sight Loss Advice service can be contacted via our Helpline for more information about the support available to children and adults with sight loss.